G-Node/nixpy/docs/source/data_handling.rst

 ~~~~~~~~~~~~~~~~~~~~

 In other instances it might be wanted to read only parts of the data.
-Reading slices of the data ist straight forward using the the numpy style.
+Reading slices of the data is straight forward using the numpy style.

 .. literalinclude:: examples/tagging_example.py
     :caption: :download:`example code <examples/tagging_example.py>`
     :lines: 98-101

 An alternative approach is to use the ``DataArray.get_slice`` method which by default works with indices but can also work in data coordinates.
 E.g. we know that the data is 1-D and covers a span of 3.5s and we want to have the data in the interval 0.5s through 1.75s.
 The method returns a ``nixio.DataView`` object.
-The actual reading is done be accessing the data.
+The actual reading is done by accessing the data.

 .. literalinclude:: examples/tagging_example.py
     :caption: :download:`example code <examples/tagging_example.py>`